Zhangliubin/commandParser-1.1/docs/en/example/HttpDownloader.md

 # About HttpDownloader {#项目概述}

-Bioinformatics/medical informatics research requires a large number of public data resources.
-However, these resources are accompanied with many problems (e.g., redirection jump, speed limit in the cloud, breakpoint transfer, etc.) when downloading due to their huge data volume (e.g., dbNSFP database reaches over 30 GB, GnomAD database reaches over 1 TB).
-In order to simplify the process of downloading and updating these databases, and to effectively integrate this process as an API tool into other public projects (here mainly for Java development), we have developed HttpDownloader. in addition, support for FTP downloads is being planned.
+Researches on bioinformatics and medical informatics require a large amount of public resources.
+However, due to their huge data volume (e.g., dbNSFP database reaches over 30 GB, gnomAD database reaches over 1 TB), users are always suffering from many problems (e.g., redirection jump, speed limit in the cloud, breakpoint transfer, etc.) when downloading these resources.
+In order to simplify the process of downloading and updating these databases, and integrate this process as an API tool into other public projects (mainly for Java development) effectively, we have developed the HttpDownloader.
+In addition, support for FTP downloads is being planned.

-HttpDownloader is a simple Http downloader based on the Java platform, designed to enhance the basic resource download functionality.
-It currently supports: breakpoint transfer, URL redirection based on the Location of the response header, parallel download (requires the server to support chunked or get 206 response codes after sending segmented requests), download resources with dynamically obtained file size, set proxy.
+HttpDownloader is a simple Http downloader based on the Java platform, designed to enhance the download function for basic resources.
+HttpDownloader now supports for: breakpoint transfer, URL redirection based on the Location of the response header, parallel download (requires the server to support chunked or get 206 response codes after sending segmented requests), dynamically getting file size for resource downloads, proxy setting.

 | Type            | URL                                                          |
 | :-------------- | :----------------------------------------------------------- |